-Fatal injuries in the trucking industry
+Fatal Injuries in the Trucking Industry

 Here are some true stories of Washington trucking industry workers who were killed on the job and tips to avoid similar incidents.

-Truck Driver Dies after being Run Over by Propane Transport Rolling Backward at Bulk Plant.
+Setting the parking brake would have saved him - true story based on the report: Truck Driver Dies after being Run Over by Propane Transport Rolling Backward at Bulk Plant.
 This fatality report was produced by the Washington State FACE (Fatality Assessment and Control Evaluation) program.

-Prevent struck by or against injuries
+Prevent Struck by or Against Injuries

 FATAL FACTS: Hazards to Truck Drivers Loading and Unloading (REVISED Jan 2011)